 People fall behind in their child support for various reasons, such as unemployment, change in employment, health issues and unfortunately, refusal to pay their child support obligation.
 More than not, unemployment or changes in employment are the cause for many child support arrears cases.

-More than not, unemployment or changes in employment are the cause for many child support arrears cases.
+More than not, unemployment or changes in employment are the cause of many child support arrears cases.

 What To Do If You Fall Behind on Child Support Payments